-People with swelling of the arm or leg due to a condition such as lymphoedema sometimes develop recurrent cellulitis.
-In these cases the first step is to work with your doctor to find the cause of the swelling and prevent the cellulitis happening.
+People with swelling of the arm or leg due to a condition such as lymphoedema sometimes develop cellulitis that keeps coming back.
+In these cases, the first step is to work with your doctor to find the cause of the swelling and prevent the cellulitis happening.
 The treatment of the cellulitis remains the same for any cause.
-While cellulitis is not generally contagious, it's important to always wash your hands before and after touching the infected area.
-This will reduce the chance of spreading the infection further.
+In people who have cellulitis more than 2 or 3 times, taking antibiotics for long periods (even a year or 2) can help.

 Follow the links below to find trusted information about cellulitis.

-Last reviewed: November 2016
+Last reviewed: September 2020